GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Here we can see ????

 You can use the right click context menu to copy values, inspect variables, and more.

+Admittedly this is a very simple example.
+You probably spotted at least one of the two bugs immediately.
+If not, you could have found and debugged them using a locally running instance.
+However, in more complex applications that interact with backend data stores and other live network services, local tests may not be able to reproduce the exact problems you see in production.
+For these scenarios, the cloud debugger is invaluable.

 ### Conditional breakpoints